Iconvibes/my-Portfolio/README.md

 ## Summary

-A personal portfolio website built with Tailwind CSS and vanilla JavaScript, showcasing my projects, and contact information.
-The site features a custom animated loader, a responsive and transparent navigation bar, interactive mobile navigation, and a modern, professional design.
+A personal portfolio website built with ReactJS and Tailwind CSS, showcasing my projects, and contact information.
+The site features a custom animated loader, a responsive pill navigation, interactive mobile navigation, and a modern, professional design.

 ## Key Features

-- Animated loader
 - Responsive header
 - Mobile menu
 - Social media links and custom theming.